 The key to ensuring that your Chapter 11 plan equally treats creditors is to ensure that creditor claims and interests are appropriately classified.
 The ability to group creditors into classes is one of the most powerful tools available to a business entering Chapter 11.
 When it is done correctly, it can help facilitate your plan’s approval through the voting process.
 Claims do not need to be completely identical to be placed in the same class.
 However, claims should not be placed in different classes unless there is a reasonable distinction that justifies the legal separation of those claims.
 If a dispute arises over the classification of a claim, a court will review the issue under the ‘clearly erroneous’ standard.
 Some deference is given to the company that crafted the plan, but the court will still need to consider the reasoning that led to the classifications.

 Contact a Law Office Today

 If your business is financially distressed and in need of restructuring, Chapter 11 bankruptcy may be the best path forward.
 Experienced bankruptcy lawyers have extensive experience helping companies through the business bankruptcy process.
-If you have any questions about Chapter 11 plans, please contact a debt collection lawyer in Tampa, FL today to set up an initial consultation.
+If you have any questions about Chapter 11 plans, please contact a debt collection lawyer today to set up an initial consultation.